bcgov/aqwarnings/frontend/warnings/2025-12-17_issue_pm25_obr_Prince_George.md

 Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.

-The next update will be on November 18, 2025 and posted to the province's [Air Quality Warnings webpage](https://www.gov.bc.ca/airquality).
+The next update will be on December 18, 2025 and posted to the province's [Air Quality Warnings webpage](https://www.gov.bc.ca/airquality).